NTIA logo background

 Objective

-The spectrum management seminar is an intermediate-level course designed to familiarize personnel in radio frequency spectrum management, presenting subject matter helpful to personnel new to spectrum management as well as experienced spectrum managers desiring to update their knowledge.
+The Spectrum Management Training Course is an intermediate-level course designed to familiarize personnel in radio frequency spectrum management, presenting subject matter helpful to personnel new to spectrum management as well as experienced spectrum managers desiring to update their knowledge.

 Participant Profile

-The seminar is designed for people with technical and non-technical backgrounds such as attorneys, economists, communications specialists, engineers, clerks, technicians, computer specialists, or other personnel.
-The seminar may also benefit others who require a basic understanding of the spectrum management processes.
+The course is designed for people with technical and non-technical backgrounds such as attorneys, economists, communications specialists, engineers, clerks, technicians, computer specialists, or other personnel.
+The course may also benefit others who require a basic understanding of the spectrum management processes.

 Description

-Time permitting, the seminar syllabus (view a previous syllabus) and instructors will be tailored to meet the needs of the class.
+Time permitting, the course syllabus (click here to view a sample course syllabus) and instructors will be tailored to meet the needs of the class.
 In some cases, time permitting, advice and assistance may be provided on an individual basis to solve unique spectrum management problems.

-The seminar provides the opportunity for participants to interface with senior officials of the NTIA Office of Spectrum Management and the leaders of the Interdepartment Radio Advisory Committee (IRAC).
+The course provides the opportunity for participants to interface with senior officials of the NTIA Office of Spectrum Management and the leaders of the Interdepartment Radio Advisory Committee (IRAC).

 Registration and Eligibility

-The class size limit is 30.
-The eligible applicant pool will be chosen personnel from U.S. Government agencies, contractor personnel nominated by Federal agencies, and State public safety service agencies (two seats).
-The seminar has is usually oversubscribed to, and admission is on a first-come basis.
-Thus, early applications are encouraged.
+The class is limited to 30 participants.
+The eligible applicant pool will be chosen from U.S. Government agencies, contractors nominated by Federal agencies, and State public safety service agencies (two seats).
+Early applications are encouraged, as the course is usually oversubscribed, and attendance is on a first-come basis.

 Application Procedure